100% of your donation will go toward MHS student college scholarships

-Villanova University, Masters of Science Candidate in Chemical Engineering
+Villanova University, Masters of Science Candidate - Chemical Engineering

 Were you financially prepared (or did you think you were) for college?